craig-joseph-lucas/the-victory-is-yours-source/content/posts/2020/04/04-18-phases-of-salvation.md

 <blockquote>

 Jesus I know I am a sinner and there is only one way to be forgiven for my sins.
 It is to put my faith and trust in you.
 I believe you were born of the virgin Mary and lived a sinless life.
 That you took my place and died on the cross for my sin.
-I belive that you ressurected from the dead three days later and that you are exhalted and seated at the right hand of the Father.
+I believe that you resurrected from the dead three days later and that you are exalted and seated at the right hand of the Father.
 I want to turn away from my sin and follow you.
 Please come into my heart and be my Lord.
 In Jesus Holy name I pray.

 Amen!